darkmattersshow/darkmattersshow.github.io/_posts/2017-01-11-psychic-dating.md

 After smashing success, sellout crowds, and iTunes download numbers that make Tim Cook sweat through his Egyptian cotton sheets, DARK MATTERS will be moving to a new time and day, 11pm on the 4th Saturday of the month.

-We're blowing out the first show of our cherry night and time by exploring the world of love **and** the world of psychics.
+We're blowing out the first show of our cherry night and time by exploring the world of love _andx_ the world of psychics.
 We bring you: PSYCHIC DATING.

 Host Michael Bilow will go on dates with three women.
 He will get to know them, they will get to know him, and a psychic will get to know them both, psychically.